Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Minnesota has three wins against the spread in seven games this year.

-- Minnesota has eclipsed the over/under in 42.9% of its opportunities this season (three times over seven games with a set point total).
+- Minnesota has gone over the point total in 42.9% of its opportunities this season (three times over seven games with a set point total).

-- Minnesota is 3-1 against the spread and 2-2 overall in games when it puts up more than 23.4 points.
+- Minnesota is 3-1 against the spread and 2-2 overall when the team records more than 23.4 points.

-- The Vikings have turned the ball over five times, two fewer times than the Ravens have forced turnovers (7).
+- This season the Vikings have five turnovers, two fewer than the Ravens have takeaways (7).

 Home and road insights

-- Baltimore has two wins against the spread, and is 3-1 overall, at home this year.
+- At home this year, Baltimore has two wins against the spread and is 3-1 overall.

-- In three of four games at home this season, Baltimore has gone over the total.
+- This season, in four home games, Baltimore has gone over the total three times.

-- The average total in Ravens home games this season is 49.5 points, equal to this matchup's over/under.
+- This season, Ravens home games average 49.5 points, the same as this matchup's over/under.

-- Minnesota has two wins against the spread, and is 1-2 overall, away from home.
+- Away from home, Minnesota has two wins against the spread and is 1-2 overall.

-- Minnesota has hit the over in all three of their away games this season.
+- Minnesota has gone over the total in all three of their away games this year.

 Powered by Data Skrive.